 \section{Introduction}

-Understanding the contribution of individual features to a model’s prediction is a central goal in \gls*{XAI} \citep{Covert.2021}.
+Understanding the contribution of individual features to a model’s prediction is a central goal in explainable artificial intelligence (XAI) \citep{Covert.2021}.
 Among the most influential approaches are those grounded in cooperative game theory, where the \emph{Shapley value} \citep{Shapley.1953} provides a principled way to distribute a model's output to its $d$ inputs.

 The intuition behind the use of Shapley values is to attribute larger values to the players of a cooperative game with the most effect on the game's value.
 In XAI applications, players are typically features or training data points and the game value is typically a prediction or model loss.